Text mining is an Artificial Intelligence technology that uses computational linguistics and machine learning techniques…

 In this way, GAs can accommodate a wide range of problem-solving and optimisation-based applications, where the algorithms scale well in terms of the solution time required as the size and difficulty of the problem grows (Goldberg, 2013).
 Given their inherent parallelism, where many different possibilities can be explored simultaneously in an efficient manner, GAs thus lend themselves particularly well to computational problems which require adaptive, innovative, and complex solutions (Goldberg & Holland, 1988; Mitchell, 1998).
 For example, GAs have been employed to optimise stopping patterns for passenger rail transportation (Lin & Ku, 2014), undertake image enhancement and segmentation (Paulinas & Ušinskas, 2015), construct school timetable solutions (Pillay, 2014), and evolve neural networks (David & Greental, 2014).
 However, while GAs can be successfully utilised to solve increasingly difficult problems across a wide spectrum of areas, clear and robust design principles are needed to ensure the development of competent GAs which can solve hard problems, quickly, reliably and accurately, with a premium on efficiency (Sastry, Goldberg, & Kendall, 2014).

-Goldberg, D. E. (2013).
-The design of innovation: Lessons from and for competent genetic algorithms (Vol. 7).
-Springer Science & Business Media: Dordrecht, Holland.
+- Goldberg., D. E. (2013).
+The design of innovation: Lessons from and for competent genetic algorithms.
+Springer Science & Business Media.